On the On-Shell Renormalization of Fermion Masses, Fields, and Mixing Matrices at 1-loop: Examples of the proposed scheme

 Here $h$ is a shorthand notation for the 1-loop rotation matrices $ih_{L,R}$ and is not to be confused with the Higgs, also $\delta m$ and $\delta Z$ serve as shorthand notations for left- and right-handed mass and anti-hermitian part of field counterterms.
 In the bottom-right block, where $j,i>2$ and the corresponding neutrinos are massive, our definitions for mass and field counterterms work out of the box.
 In this block it is also possible to perform the 1-loop rotation.

 The off-diagonal $2\times2$ blocks, where $j<3$ and $i>2$ or vice versa, correspond to the cases where either the incoming (indexed by $i$) or outgoing (indexed by $j$) neutrino is massless, in this case there is no way to rely on the $m^2_i-m^2_j$ mass structure as needed in the definition of anti-hermitian part of field counterterms.
 However, for the off-diagonal blocks we compute in the case where both neutrinos are massive and afterwards simply take the massless limit for one of the neutrinos (incoming or outgoing).
 In this way, we do not introduce gauge-dependence in the mass counterterm or divergences in the anti-hermitian part of the field renormalization.
 Hence, the counterterms still satisfy all the properties we found or required in previous sections.
 However, by taking the massless limit the expressions are no longer symmetric and, for example, the anti-hermiticity of $\delta Z^A_{L,R}$ is not obvious without a computation.
-Finally, we can still perform the 1-loop rotation in these off-diagonal blocks even when one of the masses is 0.

 In the top-left block, where $j,i<3$, just as for the off-diagonal blocks we can take the massless limit of the case where both particles are massive.
 However, taking this limit is especially easy as we do not have to compute self-energies in the massive case and take the limit of the result, but we can take the limit directly in the definition, so for this block we have